refskeggbrewing/refskeggbrewing.github.io/documents/process.md

 * * *

 I write my documentation in markdown files and convert to pdf's using Pandoc and a LaTeX template.
-As mentioned, I execute citations primarily using IEEE style, as that is what I am most used to.
+As of 27 April, 2019 I have started to use Chicago style footnote citation for my documentation.
+It seems to lend itself a little bit better for historical papers.

 This [github repo](https://github.com/m3chanical/scadocs) has several example files showing how I document my projects.
 The contents of the